-Prerequisites: BIOL 2010, BIOL 2020, MATH 1001, MICR 1000, MICR 1011L, NURS 1000, NURS 1050, NURS 1061L,
+Prerequisites: BIOL 2020, MATH 1001, NURS 1050, NURS 1061L, NURS 1300, NURS 1311L, NURS 1315P

-NURS 2620 Nursing Interventions with the Mother and Newborn 3 semester credits In this course, the students will analyze the fundamental concepts, historical evolution and ethical-legal aspects in the care of the mother and newborn.
+NURS 2620 Nursing Interventions with the Mother and Newborn 3 semester credits In this course, the students will analyze the fundamental concepts, historical evolution, and ethical-legal aspects in the care of the mother and newborn.
 Students will review the anatomy and function of the female and male reproductive system and evaluate the process of nursing intervention in the direct care of the mother and newborn.
-They will discern the nursing role during antepartum, childbirth, postpartum and newborn stages.
+They will discern the nursing role during antepartum, childbirth, postpartum, and newborn stages.
 This includes discussion of the anticipated physical and neurological changes and the general complications during the maternal and newborn periods.
-This course includes the use of a simulator.
+This course includes the use of simulation.